mgcha85/gene_and_mirna/index.md

 The result is [here](https://drive.google.com/file/d/1DBqGdCx-RZR_ytQ4k5vrCgdaAmVtWBwd/view?usp=sharing)

+The below table shows the statistics of the above table.
+- mean of #: mean of the number of shared genes
+- mean of %: mean of the percent of shared genes
+and so on.

 | research | mean of # | mean of % | median of # | median of % |  min of # | min of % | max of # | max of % |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | **miTarBase** | 5.829 | 0.0143 | 4 | 0.0088| 1 | 0.0014 | 153 | 0.1839 |